pipebots/sprintBotBLEControl/Documentation.md

 ## Android App
 This app was first created before the sprint and has been extended and edited to fit the features of this robot.
-It was created using [Evothings](http://evothings.com/) which is desi
+It was created using [Evothings](http://evothings.com/) which is designed to be a quick way of making an app by writing HTML and Javascript in the same way as a website is created.
+This allows development via a viewer app which essentially is a web browers with some additional packages